The South West’s prettiest gardens for a stroll in the sunshine

 5. Hestercombe Gardens in Somerset

 From Georgian landscaping to Victorian shrubbery and Edwardian formal gardens, Hestercombe is the perfect setting to enjoy a walk through the ages.
-Whether you’re making the most of a sunny afternoon with the family or stretching your legs with a four-legged friend, these beautiful Somerset gardens have something for everyone.
+Whether you’re making the most of a sunny afternoon or stretching your legs with a four-legged friend, these beautiful Somerset gardens have something for everyone.

-6. Mount Edgecombe House and Garden in Cornwall
+6. Mount Edgcombe House and Garden in Cornwall

 Overlooking the River Tamar on Cornwall’s idyllic Rame Peninsula, this gorgeous 10-acre site is home to 13 different types of formal and informal gardens.
 From the romantic Italian to the modern Jubilee and the one-of-a-kind Black Bee Reserve, the sprawling estate is bursting with bright and beautiful gardens.
-Enjoy a stroll through the grounds and visit Mount Edgecumbe House, spot deer through the trees or wander down to the coastline to soak up the views.
+Enjoy a stroll through the grounds, spot deer through the trees or wander down to the coastline to soak up the views.

 7. The Garden House in Devon